-AboitizPower is proceeding with the construction of the 74MW Cayanga solar project located in Cayanga, Bugallon, Pangasinan through its PV Sinag Power, Inc. entity.
-NTP for Access Roads was issued on 15 September 2021 while NTP to the EPC contractor for the power plant and transmission will be issued in November 2021.
+AboitizPower is proceeding with the construction of the 94MWp Cayanga solar project located in Cayanga, Bugallon, Pangasinan through its PV Sinag Power, Inc. entity.
+NTP for Access Roads was issued on 15 September 2021 while NTP to the EPC contractor for the power plant and transmission was issued on 16 December 2021.
 The project is expected to be completed by December 2022.
 Majority of the solar plant's capacity will be contracted for retail electricity supply.